 - a.
 Wetlands with a low level of functions, scoring less than 16 points in the wetland rating. - 5.
 Date of Wetland Rating.
 The wetland rating categories in this Section shall be applied to wetland studies including but not limited to delineations, on or after the date of adoption of the ordinance codified in this chapter.
 The wetland rating shall be valid for five years unless the state rating system changes or the wetland and/or the wetland buffer have been altered since the rating. - 6.
+A wetland rating pursuant to BIMC 16.20.140.C shall be required for any proposed development within 300 feet of a designated wetland.
+If any portion of the designated wetland is on a different site than the proposed development, the rating may be determined using best professional judgement. - 7.
 Illegal modifications.
 Wetland rating categories shall not change due to illegal modifications.